jkmcgregor/governance/projects/ai-grc-engine/README.md

 ## Technical Architecture

-* **Zero Infrastructure:** Built as a single-page web app using HTML5, Tailwind CSS (via CDN), and plain JavaScript.
+* **Zero Infrastructure:** Built as a single-page web app using HTML5, Tailwind CSS via CDN, and plain JavaScript.
 No backend server, databases, or build steps required.
-* **Data Privacy by Design:** All calculations and data evaluations happen locally within the user's web browser.
+* **Data Privacy by Design:** All calculations and data evaluations happen locally within the user browser.
 No intake data or model parameters are ever sent to an external server.
-* **Artifact Generation:** Allows auditors and engineers to export the final assessment directly from the interface as structured `.json` for database ingestion or formatted `.md` for reporting.
+* **Artifact Generation:** Allows auditors and engineers to export the final assessment directly from the interface as structured JSON for database ingestion or formatted Markdown for reporting.

 ---

 ## Quick Start

 1. Clone or download this repository.
-2. Open `index.html` in any browser.
+2. Open index.html in any browser.
-3. Complete the form parameters on the left and click **Execute Automated Risk Tiering**.
+3. Complete the form parameters on the left and click Execute Automated Risk Tiering.
 4. Review the generated gap analysis or export the assessment summary for documentation.